ivolovichev/dynsymlink/README.md

 <p>Here  <i>default_target_name</i> is a path the symlink points to if no condition is met.
 If not specified, /dev/null is used.
 Optional parameter "log" specifies location of the logfile where all access to the symlink will be logged to.
+Tilde symbol (~) is not permitted here! <br>
 ACL is the JSON object representing a condition.
 The dynamic symlink points to the first target with fulfilled condition. <p>

 The following ACL are implemented.
 <pre>"COMM":[  <i>array of command names</i>  ]</pre>